 If you are facing charges of misdemeanor DUI in San Jose, securing legal representation from a highly qualified attorney is critical.
-At Summit Defense, we understand the gravity of your situation and can help guide you through the entire process with our experienced legal team.
+At Summit Defense, we understand the gravity of your situation and can help guide you through the entire process with our experienced DUI lawyers in San Jose.
 We will create a strong defense for your case to achieve the best possible outcome.

 Secure Legal Representation From a San Jose Misdemeanor DUI Attorney

 If you have been charged with a misdemeanor DUI in San Jose, you must secure representation from an experienced San Jose Misdemeanor DUI Attorney at Summit Defense.
-Our passionate attorneys can help you as you go through the legal process.
+Our passionate San Jose criminal defense attorneys can help you as you go through the legal process.
 We will construct a strong defense and pursue the best possible outcome in your case.

 Overview of the DUI Laws in California